JohanLossius/holidaze/README.md

 It has been a great experience for me, even though it has been digital and with limited live interaction.
 Hugely appreciated!

+## Technologies & styling
+This project was built with
+- React v18.3.1
+- Tailwind v3.4.16
+- Vite v6.0.1
+and some other technologies & dependencies that can be seen in the package.json file.

+Tailwind is used mostly out of the box, only with a few custom configs in the tailwind.config.js file.
+Some custom css is used to be able to target the booking calendar installed with npm.

 ## Getting started with the development:
 Clone the repo from GitHub via GitHub Desktop: clone https://github.com/JohanLossius/holidaze.git